Construction waste

 In 2023 waste generation in the construction industry rose to 12,5 million tons.
 The share of hazardous waste was 1.9 percent, which was slightly more than in the previous year.

-The majority, approximately 97 percent, of construction waste was mineral waste.
+In 2023, the majority, approximately 97 percent of construction waste was mineral waste.
 The second most generated waste type was wood waste, which was 234,000 tons in 2023.
 The amount of wood waste from construction has been declining.

 About 10 percent of construction waste originates from house construction.
 According to the estimate, the amount of waste from repair and demolition activities constitutes the main part of the waste from house construction.